vigneshavm/Interview-questions/JS Q.md

 #### **Promise States**

-**Interviewer**: Can you elaborate on the different states of a promise?

-**Answer**: A Promise can exist in one of the following states:
+ A Promise can exist in one of the following states:

 **Pending**: The initial state, where the Promise is waiting to be resolved or rejected.
 **Fulfilled**: The Promise has completed successfully and has returned a value.